HHSAPCompSci2020/capstone-project-keivna-5/FinalProject/doc/README.txt

    * Capture a Photo:
    * The 3D world is bordered by a viewfinder that includes a shutter button to take a photo and a dial for an extra zoom in/out.
    * The photo will then be saved in the user’s portfolio, along with the rest of the photos, with details like the title, time taken and what camera concepts were used in taking the photo.
-   * A sample bridge placement looks like the following[a][b][c][d]:
+   * A sample bridge placement looks like the following:
    *

    * Sound Effects:
    * There will be a constant background sound effect of city cars and waves crashing.
    * A shutter sound will also take place whenever a photo is taken.

    * Portfolio: A separate 2D tab will be available in the window.
    * This portfolio contains all the images the user has taken (even when the window has been closed and reopened)
    * They will be displayed in a grid-like series of images

 Want-to-have Features: